 Settings and attitudes of regional pride are overall closely intertwined with the constructions of social classes in North and South.
 The fictional upper class, encompassing the Shaw and Lennox families, is mostly situated within the mentioned remote settings and holds a desperate grip onto their long-established power and social exclusiveness.
 With their actions, upper-class characters increasingly position themselves as cut-off from the rest of the country.
 In contrast, the industrial working and middle classes of Milton, despite their conflict, ultimately achieve a reconciliation represented in the slowly advancing friendship between Mr. Thornton and Nicholas.
 This acquaintance relies on the character's class-specific ideals and Margaret's intervention as a mediator.
 Nonetheless, the novel constructs both classes as enemies in their claim of power, especially within the first half of the plot.
-While working-class characters face increasing exploitation and misery, as seen in their economic success and immense social power.
+While working-class characters face increasing exploitation and misery, as seen in the cases of Bessy Higgins and John Boucher, the middle-class characters pride themselves in their economic success and immense social power.

 The constructed hostility between these two classes within the setting of Milton attracts the attention of Margaret who proposes peaceful and reasonable reconciliation.
 She ultimately succeeds, resulting from her character construction as socially and spatially mobile and willingness to act.
 With her mobility, cultural hybridity, and agency she effectively challenges prominent ideals of 19th-century femininity.
 Although the construction of Margaret challenges these gender ideals to achieve the aim of the industrial novel, the romance subplot at the same time reinforces prominent middle-class ideology.
 Margaret represents some ideal traits of femininity, for example compassion and emotionality, which justify her successful intervention as a mediator between classes.
-Together with the subplot following Mr. Thornton's courtship for her, her role as the mediator strengthens the novel's function as an ISA in favour of 19thcentury middle-class ideology.
+Together with the subplot following Mr. Thornton's courtship for her, her role as the mediator strengthens the novel's function as an ISA in favour of 19th-century middle-class ideology.